anishkasachdeva/Parallel_Programming_using_Erlang/README.md

 1. erlc 2018101112_2.erl
 2. erl -noshell -s 2018101112_2 main <input_file> <output_file> -s init stop

+#### Format of input file
+The first line of input contains number of processes P. The second line of input contains N and M representing the number of vertices and edges in the graph respectively.
+The vertices will be numbered from 1 to N. Each of next M lines contains the triplet X, Y and W that represents the two edge points and the weight of an edge.
+Next line contains S, the source vertex.
 #### Implementation Approach

 ###### Basic Strategy :